input-output-hk/peras-design/docs/reports/tech-report-1.md

 The foregoing analyses have quantified and reduced several risks related to adoption of Peras.
 In particular, the number and size of vote and certificate messages passing between nodes would not significantly impact a node's performance or tax its bandwidth.
 Similarly, the size of the block headers would not be impacted by Peras, though some block bodies (one per voting round) would be several hundred bytes longer to accommodate a certificate that attests to a voting quorum having been achieved.
 The chain weight can be verified externally by examining the history of certificates attached to blocks, but following the current best chain would require a knowledge of the votes or certificates that had not yet been memorialized by inclusion of a certificate in a block: nodes would have to persistently cache such information, which would only require negligible memory and disk space.
 Vote and certificate processing have some temporal flexibility, so their resource usage can be managed via backpressure and thread pools.

 Several Peras-related risks remain.
 Primary is that the amount of adversarial stake required to repeatedly force the protocol into a cool-down period has not yet been quantified: the length of that cool-down period would be inversely proportional to the length of the round.
 Further research is warranted to study variants of the Peras protocol that would shrink the duration of cool-down, or eliminate it altogether, but without increasing the attack surface of the protocol.
 A related risk is that the settings for the Peras parameters have not been optimized: this would elucidate the tradeoff between rapidity of settlement versus vulnerability to adversarial stake or network disruptions.
-Committee size is a particularly important parameter to tune because it affects not only the resistance to adversarial conditions and also the network and computations resource burdens.
+Committee size is a particularly important parameter to tune because it affects not only the resistance to adversarial conditions but also the network and computations resource burdens.
 Other heretofore unmitigated risks relate to the computational burden on nodes.
 Specifically, the CPU resources required to construct and verify voting certificates can only be measured after the detailed algorithm for certificate construction has been specified.

 ## Recommendations